-The Board Committees play crucial role in the governance structure of the Company and have been constituted to deal with specific areas/activities which concern the Company.
+The Board Committees play a crucial role in the governance structure of the Company and have been constituted to deal with specific areas/activities which concern the Company and needs a closer review.
 The Board Committees are set up under the formal approval of the Board to carry out clearly defined roles which are considered to be performed by members of the Board.
 The terms of reference of Board Committees are determined by the Board from time to time.

-At present the Board has following two Committees:
+At present the board has following three committees:

-- 1. Audit Committee - 2.
-Nomination and Remuneration Committee
+- 1. Audit Committee

+- 2. Nomination and Remuneration Committee

+- 3. Corporate Social Responsibility Committee